...

 Seek professional advice

-If you need more guidance or assistance with your investment decisions, you may want to consult a professional financial advisor or planner who can help you create a personalized investment plan based on your goals, risk tolerance, time horizon, and preferences.
+Suppose you need more guidance or assistance with your investment decisions.
+In that case, you may want to consult a professional financial advisor or planner who can help you create a personalized investment plan based on your goals, risk tolerance, time horizon, and preferences.

 You can find a qualified and trustworthy advisor through referrals from friends or family members or through online platforms like NerdWallet or SmartAsset that match you with advisors based on your criteria.